bombasticSlacks/3-skill/Comestibles.md

 has_children: true
 ---
 # Comestibles
-Comestible [Equipment](Equipment) consists of anything that the character will exhaust with use.
+Comestible consists of anything that the character will exhaust with use.

 ## Munitions
 Some weapons with a [Capacity](Terminology#Capacity) will require munitions of some kind.